galopago/misistemita/c-breakouts/c00/README.md

 WiFi power meter, based on PZEM-004T-100A and a compact ESP8266 module (wemos D1 Mini).
 The assembly included a small DC-DC converter to power the ESP8266 module, also screw terminals for power input.

-All elements wired and installed in backplate       |ready to enclose                                 |
+All elements wired and installed on backplate       |Ready to enclose                                 |
 ----------------------------------------------------|-------------------------------------------------|
 ![](/c-breakouts/c00/assets/img/componentswired.jpg)|![](/c-breakouts/c00/assets/img/readytoenclose.jpg)|